prakashpsgcse/kafka-clients/README.md

    * **`NonBlockingProducerWithCallback()`** this will register call back and process next req .Callback is executed when it get response

 ## Partitioner
- * when partition is provied use it
+ * When partition is provided use it
  * When key is provided use hash to get partition [key with same hash will be sent to same partition]
- * Nothing then use Default prtitioner [Round robin]
+ * Nothing then use Default partitioner [Round robin]

 ## Custom Partitioner
  * We can have custom partitioner to implement our logic
- * lets say we want to send messages from Washington DC stores to partition 1 .Key format "partition-location"
+ * Lets say we want to send messages from Washington DC stores to partition 1 .Key format "partition-location"
  * StorePartitioner trying to get partition from key .ex: 0-DC -> 0 partition DC->location
  * [StorePartitioner](src/main/java/com/prakash/kafka/clients/producer/StorePartitioner.java)

+## Important/Useful Producer Configs
+ *